TheGzuckert/TheGzuckert/README.md

 ### Hey, welcome to my GitHub

-- 😊 Hi, I'm **Gustavo Zuckert**, and I'm 21 years old.
+- 😊 Hi, I'm **Gustavo Zuckert**, and I'm 21 years old
-- 🖥️ I am a Junior Developer.
+- 🖥️ I am a Junior Developer
-- 👨‍💻 I worked at Corelab for 6 months as a full-stack developer.
+- 👨‍💻 I worked at Corelab for 6 months as a full-stack developer
-- 📊 Currently, I work at Ben as a DBA, Data Analyst, and Support.
+- 📊 Currently, I work at Ben as a DBA, Data Analyst, and Support
-- 🎓 I am in the sixth and final semester of ADS at IFSP (Instituto Federal de Educação, Ciência e Tecnologia de São Paulo).
+- 🎓 I am in the sixth and final semester of ADS at IFSP (Instituto Federal de Educação, Ciência e Tecnologia de São Paulo)

 ### Technologies
 <div>